 Guidance for Garden Visitors

-The gardens will be open from 1000 until 1400, 7 days a week, Access to the gardens is through all gates.
+The gardens will be open from 08.00 until 18.00, 7 days a week, Access to the gardens is through all gates.
 The playground and fitness equipment are available and we would ask that all visitors observe social distancing.
 Staff and Volunteers will be on hand to offer advice.
 The gardens may be closed at any time in the case of emergency or if visitors are not adhering to the guidelines.
-The café is open for takeaway.
-Please wear a face covering and observe the queuing system for your safety and the safety of others and our staff.

 In addition to the existing rules and bye laws regarding dogs, all dog owners are advised to keep their animal under close control at all times, if dogs are not kept under control the owner will be asked to put their dog on a lead or leave.

 There will be staff on duty at all times that the gardens are open, staff will supported by volunteers.
 If you have any concerns you should make contact, at a safe distance, with staff on duty they will all be visible to you.

 Picnics and Parties in the Gardens

 Organised Picnics and Parties for groups of 10 or more are not permitted within the Gardens without prior permission.
 Picnics for small groups of less than 10 are permitted without prior permission.
 The limit for such events is a maximum of 20 persons, they should only take place on the middle and upper lawns, the use of any space is not exclusive and other visitors should not be restricted in any way from their enjoyment of the gardens.Events should not last longer than 2 hours.
 Applications should be made in writing to firstname.lastname@example.org.
 A reasonable administrative donation of not less than £60 will apply, details on application.

 Please note that the lower green and the terrace next to the house are not available for organised picnics and parties.
 The terrace can be hired in conjunction with rooms in the house.